Responsible Office: Office of Cybersecurity |

 Definitions

-Audit Log Failure: Defined by UTHSC as events defined by federal and state guidelines in which logs being captured show issues or errors.
+Audit Log Failure – events defined by federal and state guidelines in which logs being captured show issues or errors.
 Audit log failures can include but are not limited to software/hardware errors, failures in the audit capturing mechanisms, audit storage capacity being reached or exceeded, location of access, and severity of captured information.

-Auditable Events: Defined by UTHSC as events defined by federal, state, and UTHSC guidelines, requiring audit and retained for the defined period.
+Auditable Events – events defined by federal, state, and UTHSC guidelines, requiring audit and retained for the defined period.
 Auditable events can include but are not limited to the number of failed system log-on attempts, password changes, system errors, printing, changes, updates, deletions to the system, and application errors.

-Third Party: Defined by UTHSC as any contracted or government organization that is not a part of the UTHSC’s organizational structure.
-This may include state or federal auditing agencies, approved security contract vendors or other external organization whose capabilities can be determined sufficient to conduct assessment needs.
+Third-Party – any contracted or government organization that is not a part of the UTHSC’s organizational structure.
+This may include state or federal auditing agencies, approved security contract vendors, or other external organizations whose capabilities can be determined sufficient to conduct assessment needs.

-Vendor Staff/Personnel: Defined by UTHSC as an employee contracted through an approved agreement, or other formal agreement, to provide temporary work for UTHSC.
+Vendor Staff/Personnel – an employee contracted through an approved agreement, or other formal agreement, to provide temporary work for UTHSC.

 Responsibilities